haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_final.md

 3.  **Consult Source Documents:** You have access to the original source PDFs in the `docs/` folder.
 Use them to:
     -   Verify facts if there are contradictions.
     -   Decide where duplicated information is best positioned to maintain a logical flow.
 4.  **Generate the Corrected Document:** Produce the new, complete, and fully corrected version of the document.
+Only make changes where issues are identifield in `final_document.md`.
 5.  **Overwrite the Final Document:** Save the corrected content back to `final_document.md`.